NutriWise-C241-PS359/.github/profile/README.md

+# NutriWise: Healthy Food Recommendation
+Welcome to NutriWise, a capstone project that provides personalized healthy food recommendations based on your caloric needs.
+NutriWise helps users track their daily calorie requirements, offers food recommendations to meet those needs, and provides a map of recommended food sources.
+It also allows users to set calorie goals to achieve specific weight targets.

-# NutriWise
+# Overview
-NutriWise is a healthy food recommendation application designed to help users make informed dietary choices.
-By analyzing user preferences and nutritional needs, NutriWise suggests balanced meals that align with their health goals.
+NutriWise is a recommendation system that suggests healthy food options based on users' daily caloric needs.
+By considering users' health goals and preferences, NutriWise aims to help users maintain or achieve their desired weight in a healthy manner.

 # Introduction 👋
 Hi everyone!
 We are from C241-PS359.
 We consist of 7 people and these are our team members: